Fools (play): Act Two

-With yet another trick up his sleeve, Leon asks Mishkin the postman for his urgent letter (mentioned earlier).
-Leon reads the letter and announces that his uncle has died and left all his debts to him.
-Supposedly, even though the uncle changed his surname, he couldn't escape the debt. when asked what the surname was, he says "Yousekevitch."
-However, the letter really contained a bill from his college, saying that Leon needed to finish paying his debts.
+Leon, in a flash of inspiration, asks Mishkin the postman for his urgent letter, which has been mentioned throughout the play.
+Leon reads that his uncle has died in debt, despite his attempts to escape it by changing his name.
+When asked what his uncle's real name was, Leon replies "Yousekevitch", meaning that he is distantly related to the Count and thus can still break the curse by marrying Sophia.
+Leon reveals to the audience that the letter was actually a bill from his college in Moscow.
 However, the townspeople fall for the trick.
-Leon and Sophia are wed, and the curse of Kulyenchikov is broken.
+Leon and Sophia are wed, and the "curse" of Kulyenchikov is broken.

-After the wedding, we see what has befallen all the characters as they come onstage one by one.
+After the wedding, we learn the fate of all the characters.
 The Magistrate became a great judge, but fell into corruption and eventually was convicted for fraud.
 Mishkin wrote a six-hundred page novel on the Curse of Kulyenchikov, only to have it lost in the mail.
-Slovitch confirmed his greatest fears of being hopelessly stupid, when he bought four butcher shops in a town that only needed one and went bankrupt within a month.
-Snetsky found his sheep, and eventually in time became a great philanthropist.
+Slovitch bought four butcher shops in a town that only needed one and went bankrupt within a month, thus confirming his fear that he is a fool even without the curse.
+Snetsky found his sheep, and eventually became a great philanthropist.
 Yenchna went into real estate and now owns seventeen houses in Kulyenchikov, including Count Gregor's mansion.
-Lenya Zubritsky went into politics (becoming the first female mayor of Kulyenchikov) and now even her husband has to make appointments to see her.
-Dr. Zubritsky got accepted into a school of medicine and interior design became an esteemed doctor and now works for the Royal Family.
+Lenya Zubritsky went into politics, becoming the first female mayor of Kulyenchikov, and now even her husband has to make appointments to see her.
+Dr. Zubritsky got accepted into a school of medicine and interior design, became an esteemed doctor and now works for the Royal Family.
 Count Gregor renounced his bad ways and became the town monk.
-Occasionally he goes to the top of the hill to pray for God to throw water upon the village.
 Leon continues to teach, and Sophia happily bore their child and teaches Leon lessons of life.